This chocolate custard is dark, rich and intense. Its texture is smooth and silky. It is one of my favorite chocolate desserts!

 I love this chocolate custard.
 It’s very grown up!
 Rich, decadent and intensely chocolatey.

 I use xylitol when making this chocolate custard, to keep carbs low.
-You can certainly use granulated sugar instead, or use any other low carb granulated sweetener, such as Erythritol.
+You can certainly use granulated sugar instead or use any other low carb granulated sweetener, such as Erythritol.
 The nutrition info below assumes xylitol, so I do not count carbs for the sweetener.

-If you enjoy this dark chocolate custard, and would like to try more recipes, other excellent chocolaty options include this delicious chocolate mug cake, and the superfood of desserts – dark chocolate covered blueberries.
+If you enjoy this dark chocolate custard and would like to try more recipes, other excellent chocolatey options include this delicious chocolate mug cake and the superfood of desserts – dark chocolate covered blueberries.

 - 1 cup whole milk